 Burbank Housing Corporation (BHC) owns and operates its housing program in the five Focus Neighborhoods established by the City of Burbank.
 Focus Areas are neighborhoods that the City of Burbank has designated for special attention and programs.
-These areas have met certain criteria, such as denser population, lower income households, more rentals properties, deferred maintenance, presence of crime or gang activities, limited access to public amenities, etc. Over time, BHC has postively impacted these communities by creating a service-enriched and supportive environment for our residents and the surrounding population.
+These focus areas have met certain criteria, such as denser population, lower income households, more rentals properties, deferred maintenance, presence of crime or gang activities, limited access to public amenities, etc. Over time, BHC has postively impacted these communities by creating a service-enriched and supportive environment for our residents and the surrounding population.

 In the late 1990’s, this neighborhood was dilapidated and infested with gang activity and crime.
 Long considered the most dangerous neighborhood in the City of Burbank, this short street became the object of an integrated approach to housing, safety and neighborhood engagement.